amitesh-singh/ldd/tfts/README.md

    `options fbtft_device name=sainsmart18`

+### Run EFL App on fb

+`ELM_DISPLAY=fb`
+`EVAS_FB_DEV=/dev/fb0 or /dev/fb1`

+`./eflapp1`
+`./eflapp2`
+This would run efl without X11 which is pretty cool! ;) if you want x11 or wayland to involved, set the DISPLAY env variable for x11 set the corresponding env variable for wayland.

+Tips on make usb drive faster by RASTER

+~/.ccache to make i/o faster

 ### Speed

 A monitor draws an image on the screen by using an electron beam (3 electron